Distributed iterated elimination of strictly dominated strategies: Preliminaries

 As usual we denote player $i$'s strategy in a strategy profile $s\in S$ by $s_i$, and the tuple consisting of all other strategies by $s_{-i}$, i.e., $ s_{-i}=(s_1, \dots, s_{i-1}, s_{i+1}, \dots, s_n)\mpunct. $ Similarly, we use $S_{-i}$ to denote $S_1\times\dots \times S_{i-1}\times S_{i+1}\times\dots\times S_n$, and for $s_i'\in S_i$ and $s_{-i}\in S_{-i}$ we write $(s'_i, s_{-i})$ to denote $(s_1, \dots, s_{i-1}, s'_i, s_{i+1}, \dots, s_n)$.
 Finally, we use $\prf is'$ as a shorthand for $(s_i',s_{-i})\succ_i(s_i,s_{-i})$.

-In the subsequent considerations each considered game is identified with the set of statements of the form $\prf is'$.
-Therefore the results of this paper apply equally well to the \dfn{strategic games with parametrized preferences} introduced in \cite{apt_comparingnotions_2008}.
+In the subsequent considerations each considered game is identified with the set of statements of the form $\prf is'$, where $i \in N$, $s_i, s'_i \in S_i$, and $s_{-i} \in S_{-i}$ and both strict dominance notions are formulated in terms of such statements.
+Therefore the results of this paper apply equally well to the \dfn{strategic games with parametrized preferences} introduced in \cite{ARV08}.
 In these games instead of the preferences relations $\succ_1, \dots, \succ_n$, for each joint strategy $s_{-i}$ of the opponents of player $i$ a strict preference relation $\succ_{s_{-i}}$ over the strategies of player $i$ is given.
 So in strategic games with parametrized preferences players cannot compare two arbitrary strategy profiles.